AmitPress/genai-mcp-app/readme.md

 #### How to run the server

+> Please Note You will need `uv` and you can get that from `https://docs.astral.sh/uv/getting-started/installation/`

 To run the server,...
 * Clone this repository
 * Copy the contents of `.env.example` to `.env` ( the file is inside the folder call `rag_server` )